Please register or login to continue

 1 Review

-'Yes, sir!'
-I had replied.
+‘Yes, sir!’
+I replied.

-'What was this wild beast, a large bear or wolf?'
+‘What was this wild beast—a large bear or wolf?’

-I shrugged my shoulders then said, 'To be honest sir, I don't know what it was, except to say that whatever it was, it was quick and deadly'.
+I shrugged my shoulders, then said, ‘To be honest, sir, I don’t know what it was, except to say that whatever it was, it was quick and deadly’.

-'Was it big in stature from your observation?'
+‘Was it big in stature, from your observation?’

-'That I could not determine completely sir, but it could have been!'
+‘That I could not determine completely, sir, but it could have been!’

-He was as perplexed as I was, 'Private Cummings, unless you can give me more relevant information about the attacker, then I cannot know what to do with you.'
+He was as perplexed as I was.
+‘Private Cummings, unless you can give me more relevant information about the attacker, then I cannot know what to do with you’.

 ‘What do you mean, sir?
 I don’t quite understand’.

-'You return to the fort, with no major scratches, no serious battle wounds that are visible from an attack.
+‘You return to the fort with no major scratches, no serious battle wounds that are visible from an attack.
 Obviously, you are fatigued from the long trip and demonstrate the wear and tear of being in the forest, but there is little evidence that supports your version of the story.
-I would hate to declare that you are a wretched deserter'.
+I would hate to declare that you are a wretched deserter’.

-I was ordered to sit, and I did, 'Sit down private Cummings!
-You say you can prove it, how?
-I would be interested in hearing your explanation'.
+I was ordered to sit, and I did.
+‘Sit down, Private Cummings!
+You say you can prove it—how?
+I would be interested in hearing your explanation’.

-'I can escort you to Bangor, but I rather not have you or any other man of the British regiments be slaughtered!'
+‘I can escort you to Bangor, but I would rather not have you or any other man of the British regiments be slaughtered!’

-The Major General stared at me, 'What do you mean by that private?
-Your words confuse me'.
+The Major General stared at me.
+‘What do you mean by that, Private?
+Your words confuse me’.

-The Major General was stupefied and incredulous to believe what I had professed in my confession to him, 'A vampiric witch?
-Good God, have you gone mad private?
+The Major General was stupefied and incredulous to believe what I had professed in my confession to him.
+‘A vampiric witch?
+Good God, have you gone mad, Private?
 In all my years of command, I have never heard such rubbish.
-Do you expect me to believe that fanciful tale of yours?'
+Do you expect me to believe that fanciful tale of yours?’

-'For God's sake it is the truth sir.
+‘For God’s sake, it is the truth, sir.
 You must believe me.
-I am not lying!'
+I am not lying!’

-'Skadegamooch.
-What is that?'
-The Major General asked.
+‘Skadegamooch?
+What is that?’ the Major General asked.

-'In our culture, she is the blood sucker that roams the area from the forest in search of her victims'.
+‘In our culture, she is the bloodsucker that roams the area from the forest in search of her victims’.

-'Blood sucker?
-Do you mean a vampiress?'
+‘Bloodsucker?
+Do you mean a vampiress?’

-'That is what you call it in your tongue, but in ours, she is the Skadegamooch.'
+‘That is what you call it in your tongue, but in ours, she is the Skadegamooch’.

-'Really?
-I can't believe what I am hearing.
+‘Really?
+I can’t believe what I am hearing.
 Vampires do not exist.
 They are not real.
-They are only fabricated stories of mythology'.
+They are only fabricated stories of mythology.’

 ‘The Skadegamooch is no myth, Major General.
 She is real’.

-'I don't believe what you or the private are alleging, but there is one thing that I must discover and that is the truth.
+‘I don’t believe what you or the private are alleging, but there is one thing that I must discover, and that is the truth.
 It is my solemn duty.
-For that specific reason, I shall have you and the private escort a regiment of men to Bangor.'
+For that specific reason, I shall have you and the private escort a regiment of men to Bangor’.

 'Yes, sir!'

 The conviction in the Major General was visibly palpable, and I knew that his words were no idle threat to be dismissed so foolishly.
 He was a man with much influence and prestige to be reckoned with, and I was only a private.
 I knew of this contrast between us and could not allow myself to be rattled so easily by his authority.
-Therefore, I was confronted with the direful dilemma of having to not only prove what I had avowed openly in my averment, but to encounter afresh the hideous beast that had almost killed me just recently.
+Therefore, I was confronted with the dire dilemma of having to not only prove what I had avowed openly in my averment, but to encounter afresh the hideous beast that had almost killed me just recently.

 Regrettably, I had no other option afforded to me that was reasonably of my chosen volition or inclination.
 I was a man that did not believe in supernatural beings, yet whatever had attacked the others was of no natural essence or existence.
 It was pointless to resist her spell over me.
-She had haunted me every day, since my arrival back to the fort.
+She had haunted me every day since my arrival back at the fort.
 It was at night that she had terrorised my mind, and I knew as well that she would be there in Bangor.

 This time, I would not be the lone witness to survive her brutal and lethiferous attack.
 The night for me was spent in the solitude of my barracks, experiencing a sequence of similar nightmares.
 It was impossible for me to forget the horrific image of the carnage and the guise of the Skadegamooch.